menu

 Living in Winthrop

 Winthrop is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
-With a population of 18,510 people and five constituent neighborhoods, Winthrop is the 100th largest community in Massachusetts.
-Winthrop has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 18,510 people and five associated neighborhoods, Winthrop is the 100th largest community in Massachusetts.
+Much of the housing stock in Winthrop was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Winthrop are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.